dwrlewis/Generic-Trial-Balance-Converter/README.md

 ### 3.4 - Saving Mappings
 When all mappings have been filled out, pressing ‘Check & Save Mappings:’ will either mark all fields in green if filled out correctly, or flag up an empty field.
 Adding prefixes is not mandatory for all companies, and will only flag up a warning, but remapping company names must be completed to flag this section as complete.

+![alt text](https://github.com/dwrlewis/Trial-Balance-Converter/blob/bf7c082b04f5f71307396d05791e142afc4eea9c/Readme%20Gifs/7%20-%20Saving%20Mappings%20v2.gif)

 When all mappings are confirmed, move to the ‘Description Settings’ tab.

-![alt text](https://github.com/dwrlewis/Trial-Balance-Converter/blob/bf7c082b04f5f71307396d05791e142afc4eea9c/Readme%20Gifs/7%20-%20Saving%20Mappings%20v2.gif)

 #  <a name="desc"></a>4.0 – Description Settings:

 ### 4.1 - Selecting Company & Prefix Corrections
-Similarly, to the prefixes tab, inconsistent descriptions do not have to be corrected, but this tab is dependent on the completion of the prefix settings tab.
-Selecting yes enable the Check Descriptions Menu.
+Similar to the prefix tab, inconsistent descriptions do not have to be corrected, but generating a new COA is dependent on both the completion of the prefix tab as well as this section to prevent generating duplicate codes.
+Selecting yes enables the ‘Check Descriptions’ Menu.

-When checking for account codes with inconsistent descriptions, it is also possible to reduce the number of inconsistencies by trimming descriptions, as well as adjusting their formatting to lower or upper case.
-Title case is not available due to the impact of special characters on this function.
+When checking for account codes with inconsistent descriptions, it is also possible to reduce the number of inconsistencies using the options.
+If there is a high volume of inconsistent descriptions, this can be corrected by trimming descriptions, as well as adjusting their formatting to lower or upper case since this is common formatting issue between tabs.
+Title case is not available due to the unpredictable impact of special characters on this function.

 ![alt text](https://github.com/dwrlewis/Trial-Balance-Converter/blob/bf7c082b04f5f71307396d05791e142afc4eea9c/Readme%20Gifs/8%20-%20Load%20Descs%20and%20manual%20map.gif)

 When ‘Check Descriptions’ is pressed, a list of account codes and their description options will be generated.
-If none or present, a notification will pop up prompting to move to the COA Regeneration tab.
-Otherwise, the number of inconsistent code descriptions will be shown.
+If none are present, a notification will pop up prompting to move to the COA Regeneration tab.
+Otherwise, the list of inconsistent code descriptions will be shown.

 ### 4.2 - Automapping Descriptions
-The Descriptions column contains a drop down containing all of the possible mapping options for a specific code.
+The Descriptions column contains a drop down of all possible mapping options for a specific code.
 If there is a significant volume of codes, it is possible to AutoMap the descriptions in priority order.

 For example, if all codes in the CL (Closing) tab appear to be correct, whilst the PY (Prior Year) and OP (Opening) have clear spelling errors, then the AutoMap could be set to ‘CL > OP > PY’ prioritisation order.
 This will automatically select all available descriptions in the Closing tab first, and if not present defer to the Opening tab, then the Prior tab.

 ![alt text](https://github.com/dwrlewis/Trial-Balance-Converter/blob/bf7c082b04f5f71307396d05791e142afc4eea9c/Readme%20Gifs/9%20-%20Automap%20Desc.gif)

 Prioritisation order can also be set within an individual tab itself.
 By default, it is set to take the longest available string in a tab, but it is also possible to select first instance of a string if this is needed.
-Manual adjustments are also still possible after automapping.
+Manual adjustments are also still possible after automapping if there is a specific exception to the rule.

 When ‘Check & Save Mappings’ is selected, it will automatically flag up blank description selections the same way as in the prefix settings tab.
 Otherwise, if all selections are made, move on to the COA Regeneration tab.